United Airlines suspends planned service at Santa Maria Airport | NewsChannel 3-12

 United Airlines released a statement, noting the pandemic was the leading factor in its decision to pull the upcoming flights from SMX.

-In January 2020, the airline was adding direct routes to Los Angeles International Airport, San Francisco International Airport, and Denver International Airport from Santa Maria.
+In January 2020, the airline announced it was adding direct routes to Los Angeles International Airport, San Francisco International Airport, and Denver International Airport from Santa Maria.

 Daily service was expected to begin June 4, 2020.